• Menu

 Anthony Burgess’s love for the piano was deep rooted.
 Read: Anthony Burgess: merely a piano player?

 Burgess grew up in the era of the silent cinema, and Baker was one of the global celebrities of his youth.
-She originally made her name as a singer and dancer in cabaret, and later (in the 1940s and 1950s) Burgess also wrote music in the cabaret style.
+She originally made her name as a singer and dancer in cabaret, and Burgess also wrote music in the cabaret style.
 While he was still at school, Baker’s predominantly white audience flocked see her performances in the south of France, and she was widely known in her time as the ‘Bronze Venus’ and the ‘Creole Princess’.

 The story of Josephine Baker has its ups and downs.
 In 1951, after being refused service at the Stork Club in Manhattan, she accused the club’s owners of racial discrimination and demanded an apology.
 Another diner on the night in question was the young Grace Kelly, who formed a lifelong friendship with Baker.

 This was the beginning of a hard time for the performer, who would eventually become bankrupt and suffer several non-fatal heart attacks.
 After Baker was evicted from her home, Princess Grace came to her aid, installing Baker and her twelve adopted children in Monaco and eventually helping her return to the Paris stage.
-A few days after her comeback performance in 1975, Josephine Baker succumbed to a stroke in bed, surrounded by clippings from ecstatic reviews.
+A few days after her comeback performance in 1975, Josephine Baker succumbed to a stroke, surrounded by newspapers with ecstatic reviews of her last performance.
 She died in hospital with her friend Princess Grace at her side.

 Baker’s Gaveau piano disappeared from sight after Burgess’s death in 1993, and its current location is not known.
-However, the piano is visible in the background of Burgess’s segment of the 1979 BBC broadcast, Shakespeare in Perspective, filmed in his Monaco apartment.
-It can be seen in the above picture, a still from the BBC programme which has recently been discovered in the Burgess Foundation’s photographic archive.
+However, the piano can be seen in the background of Burgess’s 1979 BBC television programme, Shakespeare in Perspective, which was filmed in his Monaco apartment.

 • Share |